DataCurationWorkshop/HongKongCurationWorkshop/Day_1/Plenary/Day_1_Plenary_OpenData.md

 #Current Topics in Scholarly Communications and Data Curation: Open Data

-The opening lecture of the workshop will focus on a timely topic of data curation - the open accessibility and licensing of data.
+The opening lecture of the workshop will focus on a timely topic in data curation - the open accessibility and licensing of data.
+We will first focus on the impetus for open data, how this is informing

-The focus of the workshop will be on research data, but

  - http://opensource.com/government/14/12/year-local-open-data